John MacKay (journalist): Early career

-BBC Scotland; 1987 to 1994
+BBC Scotland (1987–1994)

 In 1987, MacKay joined BBC Scotland, initially as a news trainee for Radio Scotland and later as a reporter, presenter and producer for radio and television services, including the national news programme Reporting Scotland.
 He also worked as a sports correspondent. sub-editor and duty editor.

-STV; 1994 to present
+STV (1994–present)

 He joined Scottish Television (now STV Central) in September 1994 as a reporter and presenter for the regional news programme Scotland Today and became a main anchor four years later, alongside Shereen Nanjiani.
 In 2006, Scotland Today was rebranded as the STV News at Six.
 MacKay served as the sole chief anchor and presented the main 6pm programme for Glasgow and the West and the lunchtime bulletin for the Central Scotland region.
 In October 2011, he became a presenter of STV's current affairs programme, Scotland Tonight, with MacKay presenting on alternate nights with Rona Dougall.

 MacKay has also presented and produced non-news programming for STV including the one-off documentary Sir Alex Ferguson: How to Win Games and Influence People and online content including the popular video blog The Real MacKay and the feature series Diary of a Pipe Band.

-In September 2018, STV announced STV Glasgow News and STV Edinburgh News would merge to create a central version of the STV News at Six by Scottish Television.
-The programme is co-anchored by MacKay in Glasgow and Kelly Ann Woodland in Edinburgh.
+In September 2018, STV announced it would merge its Glasgow and Edinburgh-based news programmes and relaunch a Central Scotland edition of STV News at Six, co-anchored by MacKay in Glasgow and Kelly Ann Woodland in Edinburgh.